Struggling to get interviews?

 You should avoid listing a very outdated security clearance.
 If your clearance lapsed many years ago, it doesn’t say much about your current qualifications.

-Hiring managers may view long-expired clearances as irrelevant or wonder why you haven’t maintained an active clearance status.
+Employers often view long-expired clearances as irrelevant or wonder why you haven’t maintained an active clearance status.
 In this situation, it’s better to focus on more recent experience and skills.

 If it has no relevance to the role you’re applying for